Azerbaijan numbers landmines found in liberated territories within past week

-During demining operations conducted on December 4-10 in Tartar, Kalbajar, Aghdam, Lachin, Fuzuli, Shusha, Gubadli, Khojavend, Jabrayil, and Zangilan, 84 anti-tank mines and 340 unexploded ordnance were discovered and neutralized.
+During demining operations conducted on December 11–17 in Tartar, Kalbajar, Aghdam, Lachin, Fuzuli, Shusha, Gubadli, Khojavend, Jabrayil, and Zangilan, 22 anti-personnel mines, 17 anti-tank mines, and 234 unexploded ordnance were discovered and neutralized.

 Following the liberation of its lands, Azerbaijan began operations in November 2020 to clear its lands of mines, booby traps, and different weaponry left behind by Armenian troops.